 Most mathematics examined in iMPaCT exercises are taught in high school.
-A modest pilot program to infuse iMPaCT lessons into Algebra I classes at two high schools was initiated after we discovered at that iMPaCT lessons were engaging and effective with high (and even middle) school students attending outreach programs hosted at UTEP's campus.
+A modest pilot program to infuse iMPaCT lessons into Algebra I classes by two high school teachers was initiated after we discovered at that iMPaCT lessons were engaging and effective with high (and even middle) school students attending outreach programs hosted at UTEP's campus.
 Initial results from this pilot program outstripped our expectations.
 In iMPaCT-enriched high school math classes that were otherwise unmodified (in terms of classroom time, textbook, and curriculum):